-ENG 246 CREATIVE WRITING: 3 credits Prerequisite: A grade of C or higher in ENG 102 or equivalent
+ENG 246 - CREATIVE WRITING: 3 credits

+Prerequisite: A grade of C or higher in ENG 102 or equivalent

 These courses provide instruction and practice in the writing of critical analysis of imaginative forms of literature.
 Emphasis is placed on originality in the creative writing process, and the course may include instruction on publishing.
 Students will compose a significant body of imaginative literature, which may be read by or to the class.
+Note: Course may be used in Area V for AS/AA degrees

-ENG 247 CREATIVE WRITING: 3 credits/each Prerequisite: A grade of C or higher in ENG 246 or equivalent
+ENG 247 - CREATIVE WRITING: 3 credits/each Prerequisite: A grade of C or higher in ENG 246 or equivalent

 These courses provide instruction and practice in the writing of critical analysis of imaginative forms of literature.
 Emphasis is placed on originality in the creative writing process, and the course may include instruction on publishing.
 Students will compose a significant body of imaginative literature, which may be read by or to the class.
+Note: Course may be used in Area V for AS/AA degrees

-ENG 251 AMERICAN LITERATURE I: 3 credits Prerequisite: A passing grade of D in ENG 102 or equivalent
+ENG 251 - AMERICAN LITERATURE I: 3 credits Prerequisite: A passing grade of D in ENG 102 or equivalent